If you have a look at your calendar, what does it tell you?

 If you struggle to finish each day feeling like you’ve achieved what you set out to do, here’s some tips that work well for me:

-How to manage your day/week/month more effectively
+How to manage your calendar like a pro

 - Set reminders for each block of time and adhere to them